LeaVerou/lea.verou.me/2025/user-effort/index.md

 > "User needs come before the needs of web page authors, which come before the needs of user agent implementors, which come before the needs of specification writers, which come before theoretical purity."

-This highlights another key distinction.
+This highlights another key distinction: the hierarchy of user needs is more nuanced than just users over developers.

 ### Consumers over Producers

+While _users over developers_ is a good starting point, it is not sufficient to fully describe the hierarchy of user needs for many products.
-It’s more nuanced than users over developers; a better framing is **consumers over producers**.
+A more flexible framing is **consumers over producers**;
-Developers are just one type of producer.
+developers are just one type of producer.

 - Consumers are typically more numerous than producers, so this **minimizes collective pain**.
 - Producers are typically more **advanced**, and can handle more complexity than consumers.
 I've heard this principle worded as "_Put the pain on those who can bear it_", which emphasizes this aspect.